Onset HOBO Multi-Channel Data Loggers

 Stock Check Availability

-The HOBO MX Analog/Temp/RH/Light (MX1104) and HOBO MX 4-Channel Analog (MX1105) data loggers measure and transmit data wirelessly from indoor environments to a mobile device or computer using Bluetooth Low Energy technology.
+The Onset HOBO MX Analog/Temp/RH/Light (MX1104) and HOBO MX 4-Channel Analog (MX1105) data loggers measure and transmit data wirelessly from indoor environments to a mobile device or computer using Bluetooth Low Energy technology.

-The MX1104 model has integrated temperature, relative humidity (RH), and light intensity sensors and one analog input while the MX1105 model has four analog inputs.
+The MX1104 model has integrated temperature, relative humidity (RH), and light intensity sensors and one analog input, while the MX1105 model has four analog inputs.
 Both models support a wide variety of external sensors (sold separately), including self-describing temperature, split-core AC current transformer, 4-20 mA input, and DC voltage input sensors.

-The self-describing sensors are designed with integrated strain relief for a secure connection to the loggers and are automatically detected by the HOBOconnect app for easy setup.
-Using the app, you can configure the loggers, read out and view data, and export the data for further analysis.
-The loggers can calculate minimum, maximum, average, and standard deviation statistics and can also be configured to trip audible or visual alarms at thresholds you specify.
-In addition, both loggers support burst logging in which data is logged at a different interval when sensor readings are above or below certain limits.
+Using the app, users can configure the loggers, read out and view data, and export the data for further analysis.
+The loggers can calculate minimum, maximum, average, and standard deviation statistics and can also be configured to trip audible or visual alarms at thresholds users specify.
+In addition, both loggers support burst logging, in which data is logged at a different interval when sensor readings are above or below certain limits.

 Temperature Sensor (MX1104)